brutusin/wava/README.md

 ## Features
 ### Capacity guarantees
-Jobs are submitted with a minimum memory claim (job size), enqueded, and finally executed in a sandboxed environment (implemented via [cgroups](https://en.wikipedia.org/wiki/Cgroups)) with a hard-limited capacity (scheduler capacity).
+Jobs are submitted with a minimum memory claim (job size), then enqueued, and finally executed in a sandboxed environment (implemented via [cgroups](https://en.wikipedia.org/wiki/Cgroups)) with a hard-limited capacity (scheduler capacity).

-At runtime, the whole job process tree is allowed to allocate an amount of resident memory up to the scheduler-capacity (if no more jobs are scheduled), and in case of memory pressure forced to swap out.
+At runtime, the job process tree is allowed to allocate an amount of resident memory up to the scheduler-capacity (if no more jobs are scheduled), and in case of memory pressure forced to swap out.

 The scheduler guareantees that each job process tree has at its disposition at least the amount of minimum memory claimed at job submission.